-In order to authorise Google to send emails on your behalf you will need to create an SPF record that includes the following:
+In order to authorise Gsuite to send emails on your behalf you will need to create an SPF record that includes the following value:

 You should only have one SPF record per domain / subdomain.